Sally Forth (Wally Wood comic strip)

-Sally Forth was an American comic strip and sex farce created by Wally Wood for a military male readership, featuring a sexy action-adventure character who is often depicted nude.
+Sally Forth is an American comic strip and sex farce created by Wally Wood for a military male readership, featuring a sexy action-adventure character who is often depicted nude.
 Her name is a play on words – "to sally forth" means to leave or attack from a military encampment.

 It is unrelated to Greg Howard's Sally Forth, a daily newspaper comic strip about an American housewife that began in 1982.

 Overview

 Sally Forth began as a recruit in a commando unit in the June 1968 Military News, a 16-page tabloid from Armed Forces Diamond Sales.